The One Penny Wedding Ring – A Soldier’s Story

 The original Afghan coin that was used to fashion the wedding ring.

-A few months ago, one of our clients approached us for help.
-He was serving with the armed forces in Afghanistan.
-Over a period of 3 months, he created by-hand, a simple wedding ring from nothing more than a coin.
+At the time, Ben served with the armed forces in Afghanistan.
+Over three months, he created a simple wedding ring from nothing more than a locally sourced coin and fashioned this entirely by hand.

 Using just a hammer, the coin was beaten into the basic shape